thedynamiclinker/ld/Mission.md

 Second of all, even for those who do drink, the human desire to meet new people goes far beyond the times of day when one is interested in drinking alcohol.

-So how do you design a place that makes it easy to meet new people, for everyone, morning noon and night?
+So how do you design a place that makes it easy to meet new people, for everyone: morning, noon, and night?

 Go back to that mental image of your local coffee shop, restaurant, or bar.